French Imperial Army (1804–1815): Cavalry

 Napoleon maintained a strict hierarchy of cavalry classifications, each with its own specialist role.
 While some of these formations were similar to those that existed prior to the Revolution, the distinctions were refined in the Napoleonic system.
 The combat quality of a French cavalryman during the Napoleonic Wars was generally inferior to that of the British, Austrians, Russians, Poles, and Germans.
 This is how Archduke Charles and Antoine-Henri Jomini, for example, referred to the French cavalry.
 The French's lack of training in horsemanship had a definite impact on their tactics, forcing them to stick together and concentrate in masses.
 Napoleon's superb command structure and organization ensured that the French cavalry had reserves and the ability to deploy them to exploit a breakthrough in the enemy line, close a gap in their own line, or counterattack a "victorious" enemy.
 Their discipline and tactics in using larger formations (cavalry divisions and cavalry corps) impressed even France's most ardent enemies.
-The Duke of Welligton once said: "I considered our cavalry so inferior to the French from the want of order, that although I considered 1 squadron a match for 2 French, I did not like to see 4 British opposed to 4 French: and as the numbers increased and order, of course, became more necessary I was the more unwilling to risk our men without having a superiority in numbers."
+The Duke of Wellington once said: "I considered our cavalry so inferior to the French from the want of order, that although I considered 1 squadron a match for 2 French, I did not like to see 4 British opposed to 4 French: and as the numbers increased and order, of course, became more necessary I was the more unwilling to risk our men without having a superiority in numbers."

 Heavy cavalry, or cuirassiers, were primarily responsible for conducting frontal charges aimed at breaking enemy infantry or cavalry lines.
 Heavy cavalry were concentrated into autonomous divisions, usually within corps of 'reserve cavalry', enabling them to be assembled on the battlefield and act as huge, compact masses.

 The second category of Napoleon's cavalry were the dragoons, originally mounted infantry.
 Their primary purpose was to provide mobile firepower, often serving as a flexible force to secure key positions, reinforce flanks, or skirmish.
 Numerically the largest of the cavalry were the light regiments, chasseurs a cheval, hussars and later chevau-légers-lanciers (lancers).
 They were capable of carrying out a general charge, yet their particular skills were geared towards independent action.
-They provided reconnaissance for the army, raided the enemy and served as the army’s advance and rear guard.
+They provided reconnaissance for the army, raided the enemy and served as the army's advance and rear guard.
 They also protected the army's flanks and communications, and most significantly screened the army's size and movements from the enemy.